MartinJindra/mjindra.eu/content/about/index.en.md

 weight: 3
 ---

-## About me
+My name is Martin Jindra.
+I am a programmer and server administrator.
+I have various skills in computer science.
+My skills go from programming to hosting various programs and services.

 ![profile](/img/profile.png)

-I am a student, programmer and server administrator.
-Constantly trying new software and services.
-Love using technologies like Docker and Git.

 ## Contact